scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBClusterOnEKS.md

 ## Step 1.
 Subscribe to ScalarDB Cluster in AWS Marketplace

-You must get the ScalarDB Cluster container image by visiting [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-rzbuhxgvqf4d2) and subscribing to ScalarDB Cluster.
+You must get the ScalarDB Cluster container image by visiting AWS Marketplace and subscribing to [ScalarDB Cluster Standard Edition (Pay-As-You-Go)](https://aws.amazon.com/marketplace/pp/prodview-jx6qxatkxuwm4) or [ScalarDB Cluster Premium Edition (Pay-As-You-Go)](https://aws.amazon.com/marketplace/pp/prodview-djqw3zk6dwyk6).
 For details on how to subscribe to ScalarDB Cluster in AWS Marketplace, see [Subscribe to Scalar products from AWS Marketplace](./AwsMarketplaceGuide.md#subscribe-to-scalar-products-from-aws-marketplace).

 ## Step 2.
 Create an EKS cluster